samstoia/Cloneapalooza/README.md

 * Clone github repo: https://github.com/samstoia/Cloneapalooza
 * Navigate to cloned folder in the command line ($cd Cloneapalooza)
 * Once there, type "npm install" to install necessary packages and dependencies.
 Process will take a few moments.
+* Run "ng serve -o" for a dev server.
+The app will automatically reload if you change any of the source files.
+* Some features won't yet be usable without further setup.
+Continue reading for more setup instructions.

 #### Ticketmaster API Setup
 * You will need a working API Key from Ticketmaster to run this project.